 - changes in appetite – for example, you’re not eating or you’re overeating

 - low energy levels.

-A small number of women experience postnatal psychosis in the first few weeks after birth.
-If you’re worried that you or your partner is acting or thinking differently from your usual self, speak to your GP as soon as you can.
+A small number of birthing mothers experience postnatal psychosis in the first few weeks after birth.
+If you’re worried that you’re acting or thinking differently from the way you usually do, speak to your GP as soon as you can.

 Getting help for antenatal depression and postnatal depression

-If you think you might have antenatal or postnatal depression, asking for professional help early is important.
+If you think you might have antenatal or postnatal depression, early professional help is important.

 There are many people and services you can go to for help with antenatal and postnatal depression:

 - the national Perinatal Anxiety & Depression (PANDA) Helpline – call 1300 726 306

 - your child and family health nurse

 - your local community health centre